Tez01/authentication/README.md

 `REACT_APP_FIREBASE_AUTH_DOMAIN = *************`<br />
 `...`

+Note: Without this step, the application would not run.

-4. After installation, run `npm start` to start the development server.
+5. After installation, run `npm start` to start the development server.
 By default, the application should be accessible at localhost:3000.